itxkabix/MEDRIBA/README.md

 3. Download the pre-trained machine learning models for diabetes and heart disease.
 Make sure to place them in the appropriate directories within the project structure.

+4. Do use Google colab to train the models.

-4. Update the necessary configurations and file paths in the project files.
+5. Update the necessary configurations and file paths in the project files.

 ## Usage